junxit/us-congress-bills-117/bill.md

       - **(i)** the related announcement is closed;
       - **(ii)** certificates have been audited; and
       - **(iii)** all hiring processes are completed.
-- **(d)** *GAO report* Not later than 5 years after the date of enactment of this Act, the Comptroller General of the United States shall submit to Congress a report that—
+- **(c)** *GAO report* Not later than 5 years after the date of enactment of this Act, the Comptroller General of the United States shall submit to Congress a report that—
   - **(1)** assesses the implementation of this section and the amendments made by this section;
   - **(2)** assesses the impact and modifications to the hiring process for the competitive service made by this section and the amendments made by this section; and
   - **(3)** makes recommendations for the improvement of the hiring process for the competitive service.

 ## § 4.
 Amendments to Competitive Service Act of 2015

-- **(a)** *Platforms for sharing certificates of eligibles* Section 3318(b) of title 5, United States Code, is amended—
+- **(a)** *Platforms for sharing certificates of eligibles*
+  - **(1)** *In general* Section 3318(b) of title 5, United States Code, is amended—
-  - **(1)** in paragraph (1), by striking “240-day” and inserting “1-year”;
+    - **(A)** in paragraph (1), by striking “240-day” and inserting “1-year”;
-  - **(2)** by redesignating paragraph (5) as paragraph (6); and
+    - **(B)** by redesignating paragraph (5) as paragraph (6); and
-  - **(3)** by inserting after paragraph (4) the following:
+    - **(C)** by inserting after paragraph (4) the following:
-    > - **(5)** *Platform for sharing résumés of individuals on certificates of eligibles* The Director of the Office shall establish and operate a platform on which an appointing authority can share, with other appointing authorities and the Chief Human Capital Officers Council established under section 1303 of the Chief Human Capital Officers Act of 2002 (5 U.S.C.
-1401 note; Public Law 107–296), the résumés of individuals who are on a certificate of eligibles requested by the appointing authority.
+      > - **(5)** *Online tool for sharing résumés of individuals on certificates of eligibles* Not later than one year after the date of enactment of the Chance to Compete Act of 2022, the Director of the Office of Personnel Management shall establish and operate an online tool on which an appointing authority can share, with other appointing authorities and the Chief Human Capital Officers Council established under section 1303 of the Chief Human Capital Officers Act of 2002 (5 U.S.C.
+1401 note; Public Law 107–296), the resumes of individuals who are on a certificate of eligibles requested by the appointing authority.
+In carrying out this paragraph, the Director shall consult with the Chief Human Capital Officers Counsel and its membership to develop a plan to establish such online tool.

+  - **(2)** *Plan* Not later than 270 days year after the date of enactment of this Act, the Director shall provide to Congress a plan to develop the online tool required in paragraph (5) of section 3318(b) of title 5, United States Code, as added by paragraph (1) of this subsection.
+Such plan shall—
+    - **(A)** incorporate the input and feedback collected during the required consultation under such paragraph; and
+    - **(B)** include estimated costs for building and operating the online tool for ten years.
 - **(b)** *Maximizing sharing of applicant information* Section 2 of the Competitive Service Act of 2015 (Public Law 114–137; 130 Stat.
 310) is amended—
   - **(1)** by redesignating subsections (c) and (d) as subsections (d) and (e), respectively; and
   - **(2)** by inserting after subsection (b) the following:
-    > - **(c)** *Maximizing sharing of applicant information*
+    > - **(c)** *Exploring the benefits of maximizing sharing of applicant information*
     >   - **(1)** *Definitions* In this subsection—
     >     - **(A)** the terms agency, Director, and Office have the meanings given those terms in section 3304(c)(1) of title 5, United States Code; and
     >     - **(B)** the term competitive service has the meaning given the term in section 2102 of title 5, United States Code.
-    >   - **(2)** *Maximizing sharing* The Director shall maximize the sharing of information among agencies regarding qualified applicants for positions in the competitive service, including by—
+    >   - **(2)** *Maximizing sharing* The Director shall research the benefits of maximizing the sharing of information among agencies regarding qualified applicants for positions in the competitive service, including by—
     >     - **(A)** providing for the delegation to other agencies of the authority of the Office to host multi-agency hiring actions to increase the return on investment on high-quality pooled announcements; and
     >     - **(B)** sharing certificates of eligibles and accompanying résumés for appointment.

-- **(c)** *Amendment of implementing regulations* Not later than 180 days after the date of enactment of this Act, the Director shall promulgate regulations to carry out the amendments made by this section.
+- **(c)** *Report* Not later than one year after the date of enactment of this Act, the Director shall provide a written report to Congress on the findings of the research required by the amendment made by subsection (b)(2).
+Such report shall include a plan to implement the most effective methods of maximizing the sharing of qualified candidates for positions in the competitive service.

 ## § 5.
 Modernizing and reforming the assessment and hiring of Federal job candidates

-- **(a)** *In general* Section 3308 of title 5, United States Code, is amended—
-  - **(1)** by striking “scientific, technical, or professional”;
-  - **(2)** by inserting “legally” before “performed”; and
-  - **(3)** by inserting “in a jurisdiction in which the duties of the position are to be performed” after “a prescribed minimum education”.
+- **(a)** *OPM review* The Director shall conduct a review of all examinations for hiring for a position that the Office or any other examining agency has determined requires a minimum educational requirement because of the nature of the duties of such position is of a scientific, technical, or professional position pursuant to section 3308 of title 5, United States Code, to determine whether there are data, evidence, or other information that justifies the need for educational requirements for such position.
+The Director shall consult with appropriate agencies, employee representatives, external experts, and other stakeholders when making any such determinations.
-- **(b)** *Implementation*
+- **(b)** *Online tool regarding position duties*
-  - **(1)** *Regulations and guidance documents* Not later than 1 year after the date of enactment of this Act, the Director shall amend all regulations and guidance documents as necessary to implement the amendments made by subsection (a).
+  - **(1)** *In general* Not later than two years after the date of enactment of this Act, the Director shall create and maintain an online tool that lists each of the duties determined to require minimum educational requirements and the data, evidence, or other information that justifies the need for these educational requirements.
+This online tool shall include a mechanism to receive feedback regarding data, evidence, or information that could affect the determination that a duty requires a minimum educational requirement.
-  - **(2)** *Hiring practices* Not later than 1 year after the date of enactment of this Act, the Director and the head of any other examining agency shall amend the hiring practices of the Office or the other examining agency, respectively, in accordance with the amendments made by subsection (a).
+  - **(2)** *Hiring practices* Not later than one year after the creation of the online tool under paragraph (1), the Director and the head of any other examining agency shall amend the hiring practices of the Office or the other examining agency, respectively, in accordance with the findings of the review made by subsection (a).
+- **(c)** *Online tool regarding recruiting* Upon the date of enactment of this Act, the Director shall establish and maintain an online tool that provides Federal agencies guidance on, and information about, all programs and authorities that help agencies attract, recruit, hire, and retain individuals.

 ## § 6.
 Talent teams

 - **(a)** *Federal agency talent teams*
-  - **(1)** *In general* An agency may establish 1 or more talent teams (referred to in this section as agency talent teams), including at the component level.
+  - **(1)** *In general* An agency may establish one or more talent teams (referred to in this section as agency talent teams), including at the component level.
   - **(2)** *Duties* An agency talent team shall provide hiring support to the agency and other agencies, including by—
     - **(A)** improving examinations (as defined in subsection (c)(1)(A) of section 3304 of title 5, United States Code, as added by section 3(a));
     - **(B)** facilitating writing job announcements for the competitive service;